NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 The OASIS API is a global universal API that aims to connect everything to everything to eliminate walled gardens/silos.
 There are a number of open protocols/platforms/networks that the OASIS API will support.
 The majority of these are aimed at building a truly decentralised distributed internet (Web 3.0) and this is also the aim of the OASIS API.

+The OASIS API aims to support as many platforms/networks/protocols as possible so the Karma System can be deeply integrated across the web in every application, device, etc.

 Below is a list of the protocols/networks/platforms that the OASIS API will support (expect this list to grow in time):

 |Protocol/Platform/Network| Description | Support Implemented  |